mihirchronicles/themihirchronicles.github.io/src/content/blog/on-writing-well.md

     - _Narratives — Share the beginning of a narrative_
 - Use commonplace to dissect good writing and emulate great writers.
 Think of it as a practice book where you transcribe great sentences you come across.
 This is not a thinking book or a journal.
 - How can you develop the inner ear it takes to hear, and make the music of language?
 Read, read, read.

+---
+## Sources & Notes:
+- Notes on writing well by Michael Nielsen
+- On writing better, part 1: getting started by Jason Zweig
+- On writing better, part 2: sharpening your tools by Jason Zweig
+- On writing better, part 3: becoming a writer by Jason Zweig
+- Why I hate adverbs by Jason Zweig, Essay writing guide by Jordan B Peterson
+- Writing Well by Julian Shaprio
+- Punctuation by Julian Shaprio
+- Novelist Cormac McCarthy’s tips on how to write a great science paper
 - You can also study some of the world’s best writers on what separates good writing from bad:
     - [Kevin Simler](https://meltingasphalt.com/archive/)
     - [Sarah Constantin](https://srconstantin.wordpress.com/)